Clipping Mask in InDesign | Easy Guide for Learners

 Position and resize the image within the customized shape as desired.
 Use the Selection Tool to adjust the image’s placement and size.

-Step 7 – Customized Shape In The Layer Order
+Step 7 – Customized Shape in the Layer Order

 Ensure the image is positioned below the customized shape in the layer order.
 To do this, go to “Object” > “Arrange” > “Send to Back.”